AdrianEnev/AdrianEnev/README.md

 - 🧠 **Lunge: backend** — Node.js/Express API for handling both the mobile and web app's backend
 - 📱 **Lunge: frontend (mobile)** — UI built with React Native for the mobile app's frontend
 - 💻 **Lunge: frontend (web)** — UI built with React for the web app's frontend

+## 2) "Booking"
+A simple web app for appointment booking.
+- Developed for learning purposes
+- Features a simple home page to show services offered and a map for the location
+- Appointments can be booked using a custom-made calendar
+- Users receive an email to verify their appointment
+- Assigned admin accounts can track orders and more